 Drag and drop the .T01 file(s) for your recent survey from the flash card into the desktop folder called “runpkr00”.

 The files are all named with the following file naming scheme: 9876xxxy.T01 where xxx is the Julian Day and y is a sequence number of files within the day.
 Select the “Details” button in the upper right corner to view the creation date of the files, to help you figure out which one is the one you want.
 Be sure to select the current day's files.

+Julian dates are no longer accurate.
+Instead, determine which files belong to the day using the size of the files.
+Once located and all data processing is done, move this data file to the Archive folder and correct year folder so that on the next traverse it remains clear which data file corresponds to each.
+Note all other files in the main folder and their sizes to ensure that in the future those aren’t mistaken for your traverse’s data.

+Update the READ ME.txt file with which data file corresponds to the traverse dates.

 Note that the receiver logs data whenever it is powered on.
 If the R7 has lost and then regained power over the course of your survey (this has historically been an issue) then multiple files will have been created.
 Look at the file size for guidance: Larger files indicate longer data recording times.
 Select all files from the time you left the MSF to the time you returned to the MSF.
 You can select multiple files by hitting shift-click.